alanng10/View/Docue/Style/a.md

 Element view use slash, brush, color and font in palete.
 Element view does not use any other slash, brush, color and font.
-Element view slash, brush, color, font are init and final from palete.
+Element view slash, brush, color, font and form are init and final from palete.

-Element view form are init and final from view infra.

 Element view does not need final.